 - Employer provides information about how and where to seek care.
 In New Mexico, employers have the right to choose the provider for the care, though they may leave employees free to choose their own doctor.
 It is important to comply with your employer’s instructions.
 If you are unhappy with the provider they select, changes can be made at a later time.

 - The insurance company approves or denies benefits.
 After the review of the claim, the insurance company will either approve the benefits and initiate payment, or deny the claim.
 Compensation on approved claims typically begins about two weeks after an employee has missed seven days of work due to the injury.
 Denials can be appealed in court, and it's advised to have the support of a New Mexico workers compensation attorneys.

 Unfortunately, there are many cases in which insurance companies dispute the injury, refuse to offer fair compensation or even unfairly deny benefits outright.
-New Mexico workers deserve the injury protections the law affords them, and at The Injury and Disability Law Center, our Roswell workers' compensation attorneys fight to ensure that injured workers and their families are able to obtain the maximum amount of compensation they deserve.
-Facing your employer and its insurance company can seem like a daunting task, but our workers' comp lawyers are here to stand up for our clients’ best interests in every claim.
+New Mexico workers deserve the injury protections the law affords them, and at The Injury and Disability Law Center, our Roswell workers' compensation lawyers fight to ensure that injured workers and their families are able to obtain the maximum amount of compensation they deserve.
+Facing your employer and its insurance company can seem like a daunting task, but our workers' compensation lawyers are here to stand up for our clients’ best interests in every claim.

 If you or someone you love has suffered an injury at work, even if you are not sure if you have a claim, call our Roswell law office today.
 You will speak with one of our bilingual case managers, who can answer your questions and schedule a free, no-obligation consultation.
 A work injury does not have to prevent you and your family from a safe, stable, and secure future.